By Paul Doherty

 For the outdoors enthusiast, this means that adventures abound, but it also represents a need to take extra precaution throughout the spring and summer as there are higher lake levels and faster (and colder) river flows.

 To help safely navigate the fun summer recreational activities throughout Northern and Central California, PG&E has released its 2017 Summer Safety Guide.
+The guide is also available in Chinese and Spanish.

 This mobile-friendly guide is intended to serve as inspiration for recreational outing ideas, as a reference for safety tips, and as a resource to ensure that safety is a part of everyone’s summertime fun.